-DITRDCA has also prepared a draft noise insulation and property acquisition policy in relation to the management of aircraft noise from WSI.
+DITRDCA has also finalised the NIPA policy in relation to the management of aircraft noise from WSI.
+Further detailed information on the NIPA program, including program guidelines and application processes, will be released prior to the program's implementation in mid-2025.
 This is discussed in Chapter 11 (Aircraft noise).